Updated: Jan 4

 Placing a vapid label of “corporatism” on imagined economic freedom, and disparaging those who argue for economic freedom as “fascist” is one of the most banally ignorant items of propaganda in leftwing politics.
 The fascists hated capitalism as much as communists.
 They all co-opted the wealthy, pandered to the poor, and slaughtered the upper middle class (defined as vorardennes in Economic Sovereignty).

 Along with this fictitious view of corporations, they paint pictures of “fat-cat” CEOs, greed, and wealth.
 In reality, those “fat-cats” were created by leftists.
 It is their program of economic command-and-control that builds oligopoly and eradicates competition.

 If they read the history of fascism and communism, they would realize that the level of dirigisme in the USA would even make the fascists and communists jealous.
-From FDR’s New Deal to LBJ’s Great Society, the irrevocably unintelligent leftists complain about the product of their own policies.
+From FDR’s New Deal to LBJ’s Great Society, the irrevocably unintelligent leftists complain about the products of their own policies.